From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Quantitative Estimates for Non-Local Operators

 (for small enough $h$) as

-According to~\cite{BuragoBook,BIK2}, the Jacobian $J_x$ satisfies the following bounds
+According to~\cite{BuragoBook,BuragoIvanovKurylev}, the Jacobian $J_x$ satisfies the following bounds

 for all $v\in B(0, h) \subseteq \T_x\M$, where $h$ is sufficiently small, and in particular smaller than $i_\M$.
 The constant $C$ can be written as $C = cm K$, where $c$ is a universal constant, $m$ is the dimension of $\M$, and $K$ is an upper bound on the absolute value of all sectional curvatures of $\M$ at all points within the ball $B_\M(x,h)$.
 Since we are assuming $\M$ to be compact, this constant can be picked to uniformly bound the discrepancy between the volume form (in normal coordinates) and the uniform measure.
 In the remainder we will write $h \leq h_\M$ to indicate that $h$ is small enough (smaller than a fixed quantity that only depends on $\M$).
+We define the tangent bundle by